How to do the 'Starter Pack' Meme (Action Figurine Prompt)

 - Editing Your Action Figure for Social Media

-How to Create a ChatGPT Starter Pack Action Figurine
+How to Create a Starter Pack Action Figurine

-Generating a starter pack-style image with ChatGPT is easy — perfecting it just takes a little refinement.
-To get the best results, especially if you're aiming for the action-figure-style meme, make sure your prompt includes these three key elements:
+Generating a starter pack-style image is easy.
+Perfecting it just takes a little refinement.
+To get the best results, make sure your image prompt includes these three key elements:

 - Who or what the starter pack is for